Merthyr, Tredegar and Abergavenny Railway: Brecon and Merthyr

-The final extension south to Merthyr was to bring the L&NWR within the territory of the B&M. The B&M had viewed the westward march of the Euston company with dissatisfaction and set about promoting branches to block its progress.
-However, the financial state of the B&M eventually led it to conclude two agreements with the L&NWR which granted the larger company favourable terms for access to Dowlais and Merthyr.
+The final extension south to Merthyr was to bring the LNWR within the territory of the B&MTJR.
+The B&MTJR had viewed the westward march of the Euston company with dissatisfaction and set about promoting branches to block its progress.
+However, the financial state of the B&MTJR eventually led it to conclude two agreements with the LNWR which granted the larger company favourable terms for access to Dowlais and Merthyr.